OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-19.md

 ## Proverbs 19:9

-A false witness will not go unpunished, and whoever pours out lies will perish.
+A false witness will not go unpunished, and whoever spreads lies will meet their end.

 ## Proverbs 19:10